andreaseger/hm-news-filter/readme.md

-hm-news-filter
+hm-services
 =====

-Just a little service to get the news from the bulletin board of [HM](http://www.hm.edu/) in a nicer way.
+Just a  few little services for the University of Applied Science Munich. at the moment there is a nice search for the news in the bulletin board and a room search to quickly get a place for your study group.

 Installation
 ----